fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 - IEEE Transactions on Circuits and Systems I: Regular Papers.
 - IEEE Journal on Emerging and Selected Topics in Circuits and Systems.
 - IEEE Transactions on Biomedical Circuits and Systems.
+- IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.

 ## Reviewer: conferences